Click here to return to the main index.

 9-1-09.
 I spent the morning doing a stakeout near Lost Bayou, where woodpecker activity was high.
 I saw a large gator in an area where I've had close encounters with them in the kayak.
 I'll have to be careful when paddling in to visit Lost Bayou.
 I saw lots of other critters, including six turkeys, two deer, a huge hog, and several rabbits.

-9-2-09.
-Yesterday afternoon, I received a Reverso 3 and tried it out after work.
+and tried it out after work.
 This elegantly simple device provides a sweet descent.
 I have ordered two other devices that should arrive this week.
 I came into work early this morning without stopping at the swamp because I have plans for more climbing practice this afternoon.

 9-3-09.
 I received two new descent devices and tried them out yesterday afternoon.
 The Petzl I'D is very smooth, and I absolutely love the BMS six-bar rack.
 One aspect of the photo of the rack is confusing due to the angle.
 After looping over the top bar on the right, the rope continues all the way to the ground but is hidden behind the rack.
 The right hand (not visible in the photo) is used to apply tension to that part of the rope to control the rate of descent.
 It's easy to come to a complete stop by applying sufficient tension.
 I will need to do more testing with a full backpack, but it appears that my problems with descending have been resolved.
 I will try to get up Tree 8 within the next few days.

 9-4-09.
 Gretchen and I climbed Tree 8 this morning.
-The sun was shining, and the view from up there was very nice.
-I used the I'D for descending, and it was nice and smooth.
+The sun was shining, and the

-9-5-09.
-It was hot and humid yesterday, and I was totally spent after lugging climbing gear through the swamp and climbing Tree 8.
-It was my first serious climb in months, and I woke up this morning with lots of aches and pains.
-I'm going to spend the day working in the office and getting caught up on chores.
-On the way up Tree 8, my backpack (which hangs below on a strap) got hung up on the sharp stub of a broken branch.
+view from up there was very nice.
+I used the I’D for descending, and it was nice and smooth.
+On the way up the tree, my backpack (which hangs below on a strap) got hung up on the sharp stub of a broken branch.
 When I pulled it free, it tore and was left hanging by a thread.
 I managed to get it before the digital camera and other contents fell about 50 feet.

 9-6-09.
 I started rigging Tree 10, which is well located and should provide a nice view.
 This tree is within 500 m of a 2006 sighting and within 100 m of a 2008 sighting.
 It appears that it will be possible to rig this tree higher than those that are already rigged in the hardwood zone.
 Since pines aren't as strong as cypresses, I'll have to carefully select an attachment point for the rope.